 Section 2.3 (Election Standards)

-Members of the DPCADPCA members shall be elected in accordance with the standards set forth in the Charter and Bylaws of the Democratic Party through processes that assure full, timely, and equal opportunity to participate.
+Members of the DPCADPCA Members shall be elected in accordance with the standards set forth in the Charter and Bylaws of the Democratic Party through processes that assure full, timely, and equal opportunity to participate.
 All elections shall be public and all ballots open to inspection.

 The DPCA Executive Committee may adopt such rules for elections as it deems necessary from time to time.
 Such rules shall also apply to elections conducted by the Regions and the Country Committees.